|

 Nevell of the British

-Marine Life Study Society will be there with the usual exhibition of
+Marine Life Study Society presented the usual exhibition of

 lobsters